Home / Comparisons / Babbel vs Rosetta Stone

 Lessons Force Immersion

-Another aspect of Rosetta Stone’s framework which I like is how they leverage immersion.
-Basically, within the Rosetta Stone program, there is very little use if English.
-They don’t directly tell you what to do in each exercise in English or translate words and sentences for you.
+Another aspect of Rosetta Stone’s framework that I like is how they leverage immersion.
+Basically, within the Rosetta Stone program, there is very little use of English.
+They don’t directly tell you what to do in each exercise in English, or translate words and sentences for you.

 This goes back to the point I noted above about learning intuitively.
-Rosetta Stone wants you to be immersed in the language you’re learning for the period of time that you’re sitting there working exercises, learning by struggling your way through.
+Rosetta Stone wants you to be immersed in the language you’re learning for the period of time that you’re sitting there working exercises, learning by somewhat struggling your way through the material.

-To be fair, they do in some parts of the program give you translations, but usually you need to work for it.
-Translations are not prevelant.
+To be fair, they do in some parts of the program give you translations, but they are generally turned off by default within the settings.

-Plus, the reality is that the fastest way of learning a language is being immersed in the culture and hearing the language day in and day out.
+Plus, the positive spin is that the fastest way of learning a language is being immersed in the culture and hearing the language day in and day out.
 It’s just the truth of the matter.

-Rosetta Stone tries to give you a brief stint of that everyday.
-To some people, this can be a little frustrating and discouraging because you will get hung up and completely stuck at times, but if you don’t mind struggling at certain parts, it can be highly effective.
+Rosetta Stone tries to give you a brief bit of that everyday.
+To some people, this can be a little frustrating and discouraging because you will get hung up and stuck at times, but if you don’t mind struggling at certain points, it can be highly effective.

 Extra Learning Resources